Array

 Please contact us if you are unsure about the suitability of your bike.

-Bike hire is available locally on this holiday.
-Our local agent can provide Specialized Diverge Elite bikes which are aluminium framed with carbon forks.
-They have Shimano (and Praxis) components, compact (50/34) cranksets and 10-speed (11/34) cassettes.
-Carbon framed Specialized Roubaix bikes are also available and these have Shimano components, compact (50/34) cranksets and either 10 or 11-speed (11/28) cassettes.
+Bike hire is available locally on this holiday but there is not a full range of sizes in any one make and model of bike.
+There is a small number of Specialized Diverge Elite bikes which are aluminium framed with carbon forks.
+They have Shimano (and Praxis) components, compact (50/34) cranksets and 10-speed (11/36) cassettes.
+There is also a mix of carbon framed bikes available from manufacturers including Sunspeed, Specialized, Java and Wilier.
+The size of bike you require will determine which bike is allocated to you.
+These bikes have Shimano components, compact (50/34) cranksets and either 10 or 11-speed (11/32) cassettes.
 Spare parts (tubes, tyre, chains etc.) are included in the price of the bike rental and will be available in the support vehicle along with a tool kit and track pump.
 The guide will also carry some spares and tools for fixing punctures etc. Each bike comes with a single bottle cage and a Spice Roads water bottle that is yours to keep.
 If you want to bring a second bottle cage, we can fit it.
 The bikes are equipped with flat pedals and strap-style toe cages can be supplied if requested.
 If you prefer to use SPD or clip-in pedals, you will need to bring these with you, along with your regular cycling shoes.
 Another item which you might choose to take with you on the holiday is your saddle.
 The hire bikes have standard saddles and anyone requiring more comfort, or a women-specific saddle, should consider taking their own.
-Hire costs are: $350 for Specialized Diverge Elite bikes and $450 for the Specialized Roubaix (March 2023 - subject to change).
+Hire costs are: $350 for the Specialized Diverge Elite bikes and $450 for the carbon framed bikes (prices subject to change).
 You should take your own EN1078 compliant cycling helmet, as the locally available helmets do not necessarily meet this standard - which we require.
 If you want to hire a bike, please contact the KE office and we will pass on your request to the local agent.
 Payment must be made before travel and should be made directly with the local agent via the following payment link www.spiceroads.com/pay.
 You must first notify KE of your preferred bike option along with your height and we will make the reservation on your behalf.
 Once the reservation is confirmed, we will email to you a unique reference code which you need to use when making your payment.
 Your payment for bike hire does not cover you if you lose the bike or damage it beyond 'fair wear and tear'.
 We must stress that your hire contract will be with the local hire company and that KE cannot be held responsible for any issues arising from bike hire.

 Airlines require that you pack your bike properly for travel and for this holiday we recommend that you use a purpose-made soft bike bag.
 These can be relatively inexpensive.
 They are also light in weight, easy to handle and, most importantly, can be packed into a small space to allow easy transportation in the support vehicle.
 You will need to partially dismantle your bike to pack it in your bag.